romainsi/zabbix-VEEAM_B-R/README.md

 ## Setup

+### Automatic scripted installation
+Run Setup.ps1 for installing the monitoring script on hosts.

+### Manual installation

+Your host must have PowerShell 3.0 or above.
+Install upgrade from [Microsoft Download](https://www.microsoft.com/en-us/download/details.aspx?id=34595) for windows 7 and Windows 2008.

 1. Install the Zabbix agent on your host
 2. Copy `zabbix_vbr_job.ps1` in the directory : `C:\Program Files\Zabbix Agent\scripts\` (create folder if not exist)